simatic-ax/template-ax2tia/template/Readme.md

-# Template for AX and TIA Portal workflow
+# Template for the TIAX workflow

+This project template contains some predefined scripts which make your TIAX workflow easier.

-## Setup template
+## TIAX Workflow with this project template

 1. If not done, login to the AX registry